lrt-code/inkyPI/README.md

+#HEY!!!
+GPT MADE THIS!!!
+I got this hat in the hope of have a simple eink picture display but none of the projects was working, But none of the projects would work so now im here with gpt...

 # Inky Photo Uploader for Raspberry Pi
 This project allows you to upload and display images on a Pimoroni Inky Impression ePaper HAT using a Raspberry Pi.